Being a newbie and moving to Hong Kong to start a new life is at once exhilarating, daunting, and stressful.

 Be sure that you’re buying something sturdy; the principle of “buy cheap, buy twice” still applies to second-hand goods.
 When you need second-hand stuff, here’s where to turn:

-- Retykle sells second-hand kid’s clothes that are quality, budget-friendly, and you’re helping the environment by reducing waste to boot.
+- Retykle sells second-hand kid’s clothes that are quality, budget-friendly.
+Best of all, you’re helping the environment by reducing waste.

-- Hula is an online platform that retails verified, lightly worn designer clothes.
+- Hula is an online platform that retails verified, lightly-worn (and in some cases, never worn) designer clothes.
 All sellers are verified, so you know nothing is a knock-off.

 - 2ndchance is the place to go for second-hand home furniture, with free delivery for all purchases over $2,000.

 - Asiaxpat works as an online forum for people to buy and sell their stuff.
-You can grab clothing bargains when people leave and even grab a whole home’s worth of furniture if your style’s flexible.
+You can grab so many different bargains when people leave (car seats, TVs, bikes) and even grab a whole home’s worth of furniture if your style’s flexible.

 - Carousell is the home of everything – second-hand electronics, kitchenware, clothing, and just about anything you can imagine gets listed here.

-- HKCarTrader hosts lists of the second-hand cars that are retailing in the city at the moment.
+- HKCarTrader has a long list of second-hand cars that are retailing in the city at the moment.

 If you’re a newbie, or even not a newbie, we recommend taking the time to explore these stores that sell high-quality items for a fraction of regular prices.